ncss-tech/SoilDataDevelopmentToolbox/README.md

 # SoilDataDevelopmentToolbox
+<p> This is an ArcToolbox designed to process and manage FY2017 or FY2018 SSURGO downloads from Web Soil Survey and use them to create gSSURGO databases.
+Also includes gSSURGO Mapping toolset for creating Soil Data Viewer-style maps and the gSSURGO Reporting toolset.
+Version date 2017-11-01.</p>
 <ul>
   <li>Download SSURGO Toolset</li>
     <ul><li>Download SSURGO by AreaSymbol ~ Use Soil Data Access and Web Soil Survey download page to get SSURGO datasets.
 User can a wildcard to query the database by Areasymbol or by age.</li></ul>